Are threads implemented as processes on Linux?

 I’ve read in many places that Linux creates a kernel thread for each user thread in a Java VM.
 (I see the term “kernel thread” used in two different ways:

 I am running a docker server on Arch Linux (kernel 4.3.3-2) with several containers.
 Since my last reboot, both the docker server and random programs within the containers crash with a message about not being able to create a thread, or (less often) to fork.
-The specific error message is different depending on the program, but most of them seem to mention the specific error Resource temporarily unavailable
+The specific error message is different depending on the program, but most of them seem to mention the specific error Resource temporarily unavailable.
+See at the end of this post for some example error messages.

-Linux doesn’t actually distinguish between processes and threads, and implements both as a data structure task_struct
+Linux doesn’t actually distinguish between processes and threads, and implements both as a data structure task_struct.